BRAIN-Lab-AI/Pose-Recognition-in-Sports/README.md

-# Pose-Based Squat Assessment: A Rule-Based Framework Using MediaPipe for Fitness Applications
+# Squat Assessment Using Pose Estimation: A Rule-Based Framework for Fitness Applications

 ## Introduction